GoogleCloudPlatform/blueprints/README.md

 # What is this

-Folder-parent uses an annotation on a folder to its intended parent folder to construct orchestration custom resources that will ensure the proper folder hierarchy happens without further user config editing.
+Folder-ref uses an annotation on a folder or project that references its intended parent folder, to construct orchestration custom resources that will ensure the proper hierarchy happens without further user config editing.

+Caution: this is a destructive function that mutates config to suit the orchestration system.
+Don't run and commit on dry code as it's a one way cork indirection wrapper.

+This function creates a virtual KCC annotation, `cnrm.cloud.google.com/folder-ref`.

+So objects in KCC can be parented by 4 annotations:
+1. `cnrm.cloud.google.com/organization-id`
+1. `cnrm.cloud.google.com/folder-id`
+1. `cnrm.cloud.google.com/project-id`
+1. `cnrm.cloud.google.com/folder-ref`

 # How do I use it?